-AUC, in cooperation with NGO Diversity Talks and Iris Weyer from Damstede Lyceum, is organising a summer school programme for Amsterdam area secondary school students focusing on subjects related to STEAM (an acronym for Science, Technology, Engineering, Art and Math).
-The result of an Educational Development Initiative (EDI), AUC faculty members Ydwine Zanstra, Forrest Bradbury and Lorenzo Galeotti, with the help of current AUC students, will host the kick-off of the summer school from 16 to 18 August 2021.
+AUC, in cooperation with NGO Diversity Talks and Iris Weyer from Damstede Lyceum, is organising the University Maker Camp for Amsterdam area secondary school students focusing on subjects related to STEAM (an acronym for Science, Technology, Engineering, Art and Math).
+The result of an Educational Development Initiative (EDI), AUC faculty members Ydwine Zanstra, Forrest Bradbury and Lorenzo Galeotti, with the help of current AUC students, will host the kick-off of the summer camp from 16 to 18 August 2021.
 This initial event will be followed by weekly meetings, project guidance and will culminate in a Fall Festival showcasing participant work.

 Our natural and social environments can be both complex and perplexing places.
 Nonetheless, upon completing secondary school, young students are expected to choose a university programme that not only matches their interests and skills but can also have a major impact on their career possibilities and life course.